azat-co/practicalnode/chapter15/chapter15.md

 * Environment variables
 * Port mappings

-Go to the Task Definitions in EC2 ECS and as you might guess, press on the button which says *Create new Task Definition*:
+Go to the Task Definitions in EC2 ECS and as you might guess, press on the button which says *Create new Task Definition* as it does in Figure 15-8.

 ![](media/aws-ecs-6.png)
+***Figure 15-8.** Creating a new task definition is easily done from the Task Definitions screen*

 ### Defining the Main Task Settings for the Example